manuelwedler/boxo/README.md

 testground daemon
 ```

 Import the test plan once.
-Run in a sepearte terminal:
+Run in a separate terminal:

 ```bash
 cd testplans